 Again.
 Rumors about my sexuality will be spread again.
 Why?
 Where did I go wrong?

-“Brat,” Dan commented when Peter left, after he had listened to all that conversation without moving an inch.
+“Brat,” Dan commented when Peter left, after he had listened to the whole conversation without moving an inch.
 “Is he the leader of the bullies?”

 “I see,” Dan said.
 “I was bullied too, in the past.”

 “Really?
 You?”
 Liam couldn’t picture Dan being bullied at all.

 “Yes, at first as a kid, grade school.
 I was insulted and ignored because of a psychological problem I had.”

 Liam listened carefully to him.

 Dan continued, “Then it happened again when I moved back to Downtown, in this very school.
 This time the bullying was more physical, I had to learn how to run away fast enough when a group of people approached me.”

 “It’s because you met me now.
 Rumors aren’t always a bad thing if you learn how to use them.”

 “Is this what you did?
 You used a rumor to stop being bullied?”

 “You’re so cool.”
 Liam didn’t realize he said it out loud until it was too late.
 “You said you moved back to Downtown.
 Does that mean that you lived in Uptown before?”
 He tried to change the subject to divert his attention from what he had just said.